streamlit/docs/content/library/get-started/multipage-apps/index.md

 - Files that have a `number` appear before files without a `number`.
 - Files are sorted based on the `number` (if any), followed by the `title` (if any).
-- When files are sorted, Streamlit treats `number` as actual numbers rather than strings.
+- When files are sorted, Streamlit treats the `number` as an actual number rather than a string.
 So `03` is the same as `3`.

 <Tip>